 A Final Note!

 All this is to say that you should do what’s right for you.
-And that may not be balance (like I said above, there are four reasons why I think a balanced life is bad in some situations).
+And that may not be balanced (like I said above, there are four reasons why I think a balanced life is bad in some situations).

 Balance may be something that’s overrated if: 1) you want to be the best, 2) you want to make a lot of money, 3) you only care about a few things, or 4) you found your passion.